jkedra/jkedra.github.io/_drafts/ssh.md

     r1plg1u9SeO6YzKfzBQYjHTUpP0RYJg7FBGZhR7DRns/1Gse/GqIrse/nWiTGG94cQ/eyC++/joCJhRP
     wdvHyml+ucZ3kg/USsIg7BbLs2GUHKC0LiQTo1w==

-So now I need to explicitely say I do not need hashing known
+Because of it I needed explicitely say I do not need hashing known
 hosts:

     HashKnownHosts No

 #### HostKeyAlias

-The `HostKeyAlias` also applies to known_hosts.
+The `HostKeyAlias` also applies to `known_hosts`.
 When there is no matching DNS record, I am aliasing hosts using `Host` directive and `HostName` to refer to real host name or IP address like below: